jonnor/projects/shopbot-control/README.md

 What we know

 * How to set up Shopbot and the software so we can intercept the communication
-* That the Shopbot does not use GCode, HPGL or similar protocols between host and machine
+* That the Shopbot does not use GCode, HPGL, [OpenSBP](http://www.opensbp.org/) or similar high-level protocol
 * Roughly what happens during device init
 * How the values of the digital inputs work
 * How to set value of digital outputs